resbaz/spartan-hpc-docs/docs/index.md

 `Lev Lafayette, Greg Sauter, Linh Vu, Bernard Meade, "Spartan Performance and Flexibility: An HPC-Cloud Chimera", OpenStack Summit, Barcelona, October 27, 2016. doi.org/10.4225/49/58ead90dceaaa`

+If you are using the LIEF GPGPU cluster for a publication, please include the following citation in the acknowledgements section of your paper:

+`This research was undertaken using the LIEF HPC-GPGPU Facility hosted at the University of Melbourne.
+This Facility was established with the assistance of LIEF Grant LE170100200.`

 ## Other Resources

 Spartan is just one of many research IT resources offered by The University of Melbourne, or available from other institutions.